Resource Registration Deployment Guide⚓︎

 EOF

-If you have deployed the Resource Discovery Building Block, then the registered Collection
+If you have deployed the Resource Discovery Building Block, verify the collection:

 source ~/.eoepca/state